anniewu1214/SICP/README.md

   1. Assignment and Local State
   2. The Environment Model of Evaluation
   3. Modeling with Mutable Data
-  4. Concurrency: Time Is of the Essence
+  4. Concurrency
   5. Streams

 4. Metalinguistic Abstraction
   1. The Metacircular Evaluator
-  2. Variations on a Scheme - Lazy Evaluation
+  2. Lazy Evaluation
-  3. Variations on a Scheme - Nondeterministic Computing
+  3. Nondeterministic Computing
   4. Logic Programming

 5. Computing with Register Machines